-The next photos demonstrate how I wor my pleated leather skirt with a keyhole top at dance practice.
+The next photos show my pleated leather skirt with a keyhole top at dance practice.
 An all black outfit is always chic.
-The look work because of the contrasts in shineand texture of the fabrics and leather.
+The look works because of the contrasts in shine and texture of the fabrics and leather.
 Satin, jersey, pleated leather.

 Wear Your Leather Skirt with a Striped T-shirt on the Weekend

 The next leather skirt outfit inspiration features an above-the-knee length A-line leather skirt styled with a striped skirt for the weekend.
 The scarf ties the look together.
-Read more on styling with scarves.
+More on styling with scarves.

 A Stripped Leather Skirt Is a Statement Piece